tucats/ego/docs/LANGUAGE.md

 ## db <a name="db"></a>

 The `db` package provides support for accessing a database.
+Currently, this must one of the following supported database provider types:

-Currently, this must be a Postgres database or a database that uses the Postgres wire protocol for communicating.
+* a Postgres database or a database that uses the Postgres wire protocol for communicating
+* A SQLite3 database in the file system.

 The package has a `New` function which creates a new database client object.
 With this object, you can execute a SQL query and get back either a fully-formed array of struct types (for small result sets) or a row scanning object that is used to step through a result set of arbitrary size.

 ### db.New("connection-string-url")

 There is a simplified interface to SQL databases available.
-By default, the only provider supported is Postgres at this time.
+The connection string URL can only specify the schema types:

+* postgres - uses Postgres connection string URL format
+* sqlite3 - Specifies the file system path in URL format

 The result of the `db.New()` call is a database handle, which can be used to execute statements or return results from queries.